ImperialCollegeLondon/rse_further_git_course/episodes/l1-04-rewriting_history.md

 git commit --amend -m "New commit message"
 ```

-if you want to write a new commit message:
+if you want to write a new commit message.

-Note that this will replace the previous commit with a new one - the commit hash will be
+Note that this will replace the previous commit with a new one -- the commit hash will
-different, so this approach must not be used if the commit was already pushed to the
+be different -- so this approach must not be used if the commit was already pushed to
-remote repository and shared with collaborators.
+the remote repository and shared with collaborators.

 ### Reset